 What does this look like in terms of carb intake?
 About 15 to 30 grams daily is the guideline (source).
 Sound doable?

-When it comes to balancing carb intake with one's activity level, the ketogenic diet provides increased awareness and intentionality (source).
+When it comes to balancing carb intake with one’s physical activity level, the ketogenic diet provides increased awareness and intentionality (source).

 Most people should not follow the ketogenic diet for extended periods of time.